Taltz Citrate-Free: The same active ingredient with significantly less injection site pain vs the original formulation1*

 Five years of established safety experience with this IL-17A antagonist

-NO BOXED WARNINGS OR ROUTINE LAB MONITORING REQUIRED*
+NO BOXED WARNINGS OR ROUTINE LAB MONITORING REQUIRED4‡

-Rate of oral candidiasis was 2.2% and did not lead to treatment discontinuation
+Rate of oral candidiasis was 2.2% and did not lead to treatment discontinuation7,8

 See long-term safety data

-*During Taltz treatment, monitor patients for signs and symptoms of infection and for onset or exacerbation of IBD.
-During and after treatment with Taltz, monitor patients for active tuberculosis infection.
+During Taltz treatment, monitor patients for signs and symptoms of infection and for onset or exacerbation of inflammatory bowel disease.
+During and after treatment with Taltz, monitor patients for active tuberculosis (TB) infection.

-There were 5 additional patients with adjudicated IBD that weren’t considered TEAEs.
-Total adjudicated IBD, n=31 patients (0.5%).
+§There were 5 additional patients with adjudicated IBD that weren’t considered TEAEs.
+Total adjudicated IBD, n=31 patients (0.5%).6

-Long-term safety data was evaluated using an integrated data set comprising 15 phase 1, 2, 3, and 4 studies in adult patients with moderate to severe plaque psoriasis.
+Long-term safety data was evaluated using an integrated data set comprising 15 phase 1, 2, 3, and 4 studies in adult patients with moderate to severe plaque psoriasis.2

-This analysis includes data from the beginning of the studies to the March 2020 cutoff for integrated safety data.
+This analysis includes data from the beginning of the studies to the March 2020 cutoff for integrated safety data.2,3

 IL-17A=interleukin-17A; PsO=psoriasis; ISR=injection site reaction; IBD=inflammatory bowel disease; TEAE=treatment-emergent adverse event.